Treat Your Employees for Labor Day

 If you are in a position to add extra savings on product purchases for your employees, that may be a nice gesture.
 This may not work for all industries, but if you own a business in retail, a nice discount can be the perfect way to show your appreciation for employee dedication and hard work.

-If money is an issue and your business requires extra capital to celebrate the holiday or to get your business through the end of summer rush, consider the option business loans could provide.
+If money is an issue and your business requires extra capital to celebrate the holiday or to get your business through the end of summer rush, consider the option business funding could provide.
 You can use the funds you receive for anything, including ordering inventory, advertising, or even introducing a new way to show your employees how much you appreciate their hard work.

 Host a Holiday Party